SlackmasterFelipeCafe/DataManagementPlan-GAS/README.md

 GitHub: https://github.com/pbrown-usgs

+## DMP-BackupByEmail:

+Google sheet functions that sends data backups via email:

+- **sendExcelBackupEmail**, function that creates a Google Sheet backup in MS Excel format and sends it to designees via email as an attachment; this function still requires testing.

-## SDCcheckURL:
+## DMP-BackupByEmail:

-Google sheet functions that sets up queries of the Science Data Catalog for a list of Data Releases based upon DOI numbers as the Data Unique Identifier.
-These include:
+Google sheet functions that create DMP backups:

-- **createSDCQueryURL**, function that creates the SDC query URL using the DOI
+- **onOpen**, function that creates a Google Sheet menus for Data Backup Functions.
+- **BackUp**
+- **createDoc**